-Available for sale investments also include the Company's equity and debenture investment in Canadian First Financial Holdings Limited (Canadian First), which has an estimated fair value of \$5.7 million as at March 31, 2014 [Note 10].
+Available for sale investments include the Company's equity and debenture investment in Canadian First Financial Holdings Limited (Canadian First), which has an estimated fair value of \$4.7 million as at March 31, 2015 [March 31, 2014 - \$5.7 million] [Note 10].
 The fair value for Canadian First is determined by the Company using a market-based approach with information that the Company has determined to be reliable, and represents the best estimate of fair value readily available.
-In the absence of any market indicators, the historical cost basis was used.
+During the year ended March 31, 2015, the Company recorded an impairment charge of \$1.0 million as a result of changes in market indicators.

-iii.
-Private investments held for trading
+b.
+Held for trading

-The fair value for private investments classified as held for trading is determined by the Company using a market-based approach with information that the Company has determined to be reliable, and represents the best estimate of fair value readily available.
-Prices for private investments are determined based on the last trade price or offer price, or, if these prices are considered stale, the Company obtains information based on certain inquiries, recent trades or pending new issues.
-The fair value of the private investments as at March 31, 2014 was \$11.9 million [March 31, 2013 - \$14.1 million].
+The fair value for Level 3 investments classified as held for trading is determined by the Company using a market-based approach with information that the Company has determined to be reliable, and represents the best estimate of fair value readily available.
+Prices for held for trading investments are determined based on the last trade price or offer price, or, if these prices are considered stale, the Company obtains information based on certain inquiries, recent trades or pending new issues.
+The fair value of the held for trading investments as at March 31, 2015 was \$1.1 million [March 31, 2014 - \$14.9 million].